 What Vitamins and Minerals Should I take Before Surgery?

 Taking a well balanced multi-vitamin starting three weeks before surgery can help with wound healing.
 You should have the optimal levels of vitamins before surgery, but not too much of one specific Vitamin, except Vitamin C. Large amounts of Vitamin C have shown in studies to help with wound healing.
 However, you must be careful with Vitamin E. Large amounts of Vitamin E (more than 400 mg per day) can increase bruising and bleeding.
 Be careful about taking any homeopathic supplements.
 There are many supplements which increase bruising and bleeding.
 They are advertised as good for your health, but they may actually interfere with surgery.
 Especially risky are herbal remedies.
-Often the ingredients are untested and can increasing bruising and bleeding.
+Often, the ingredients are untested and can increase bruising and bleeding.

 Things to definitely avoid during the month before surgery: